 I got a big ass escarole in my CSA box last Friday, so I looked in my trusty copy of Deborah Madison’s Vegetarian Cooking For Everyone to see how best to tackle it.
 Yes, I’ll admit that when I was a misguided youth I went through a vegetarian phase but now I’m reformed.

-Her recipe for “Braised Escarole with Onion” seemed simple enough so I cooked some up, subbing in butter instead of olive oil.
+Her recipe for “Braised Escarole with Onion” seemed simple enough so I cooked some up, subbing in ghee instead of olive oil.

 Here’s what you need to wrangle up:

 - 1 large head of escarole (~2 pounds in all)

 - 3 tablespoons of ghee or olive oil